ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-create.md

 #### For Mbed OS 5

-When you create a new program, Mbed CLI automatically imports the latest <a href="https://github.com/ARMmbed/mbed-os/" target="_blank">Mbed OS release</a>.
+When you create a new program, Mbed CLI automatically imports the latest [Mbed OS release](https://github.com/ARMmbed/mbed-os/).
 Each release includes all the components: code, build tools and IDE exporters.

 With this in mind, let's create a new program (we'll call it `mbed-os-program`):